Crisp32/Folio/README.md

 # Folio
-A web app where creators can share their projects, ask questions, and provide solutions to other users' problems
+A web app that allows people can share their experiences, view others' profile, and join communities